 At the interview, you will be asked about your search for work.
 You will also be given information about any benefits you can get while searhing.
 The advisor will discuss your qualifications, skills and areas of expertise to determine the types of jobs that you are hoping to secure.
 If you are unsure about filling in a claim form, the advisors will help you with this.
 Furthermore, Jobcentre Plus advisors will help you work out a strategy to find work as quickly as possible.
 They’ll also offer you some tips as to where you can find suitable vacancies and how you can get back to work.
 You can find out more by watching the video below.

 Are you eligible for benefits?

 To claim Jobseekers Allowance, you need to prove that you are actively seeking work.
 You will be asked to fill out a diary of what you have done each day to look for work.
 This may include visiting a website, searching Universal Jobsmatch or sending out CVs.

 Your questions answered

 The video looks at some of the questions job seekers ask about finding a job.

-If you need additional training to move into another area or change career, the advisor will signpost you in the right direction.
-Or you may need help with your CV or assistance with preparing for interviews.
-All of this information can be obtained at the Job Centre.
-They can even provide you with information on courses if your reading and writing skills are not the best and can help those where English is not their first language.
+If you need extra training to change job or career, the advisor will point you in the right direction.
+Help with your CV, assistance with interviews and other information can be also be obtained at the Job Centre.
+They can even give information on courses for reading and writing skills or help those who struggle with English.

-The Jobcentre Plus is an extremely useful resource if you are hoping to find work, whether you are unemployed and wanting to claim jobseekers allowance or you are currently employed but looking for a change.
+The Jobcentre Plus is a useful resource if you are hoping to find work, whether you are unemployed and wanting to claim jobseekers allowance or you are employed but looking for a change.
 The .gov website provides information on your local job centres and Universal Job Match is the online portal where you can search and apply for jobs.